der-On/X-Plane-Flight-Planner/README.md

 # X-Plane Flight Planner

-This is a web-based flight planning tool for the Flight Simulator X-Plane.
+This is a web-based flight planning tool for the flight simulator X-Plane.
 It provides an easy to use interface where you can point and click your routes on a map.

 Future versions will intergrate the economy system FSEconomy within the flight planner.